London shares dip as surging virus cases dim rebound hopes

 July 8 (Reuters) - London-listed shares slid for a second straight day on Wednesday as another jump in global cases of the novel coronavirus clouded hopes for an economic rebound in the second half of the year, while FirstGroup tumbled on flagging going concern doubts.

-The bus and rail operator FGP.L fell 4.7% after it also posted an annual operating loss as passenger volumes plummeted due to the health crisis.
+The bus and rail operator FGP.L fell 15.3% to its lowest in more than three months after it also posted an annual operating loss as passenger volumes plummeted due to the health crisis.

 ((Shashank.Nayar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))